mvanevery/JSautomation_framework/manual/installation.md

 - Chromedriver
 - Selenium IDE
 - Firefox
+- Gulp
+- iDeviceInstaller
+- iOS-Webkit-Proxy

-## Installation
+## Installation of Programs

-- (Mac only) Before installing any other program install Xcode.
+- (Mac Only) Before installing any other program install Xcode.
 This can be done through the App Store simply by search for Xcode.
 - (Mac Only) Once Xcode is installed, install the Xcode command line tools this can be done from the terminal using: